sdav9375/appointment_api/README.md

 ### Validations (new appointments will not be saved if any of these fail):

-  - Presence of: first name, last name, start time (DateTime), end time (DateTime)
+  - Presence of: first name, last name, start time, end time
   - Start and end times must be in the future for newly created appointments
   - Appointments cannot overlap

 If a date and time is entered into search query params, the API will return all appointments within that time frame.
-The search will return appointments based on if their start or end time falls within the range.
+The search will return appointments based on whether their start or end time falls within the range.

 ###API location: